Board 2021-2023

 As the Founder and Executive Director of PRIAA, she has an extensive record of promoting activities that increase cross-cultural understanding, cultural awareness and self-esteem of children and adults.

-Lydia has spent the last twenty seven years as a performer, and cultural educator / activist in the U.S. Cuba and Puerto Rico.
+Lydia has spent the last twenty Nine years as a performer, and cultural educator / activist in the U.S. Cuba and Puerto Rico.
 She is presenter, singer, drummer, dancer, composer, poetry and artisan.
 She has been recognized as a community asset by many organization in New England.

 Through the arduous 28 years of Afro-Puerto Rican career in Rhode Island and throughout New England, Lydia Perez brings with her the Cultural Heritage Center place, where all the social and cultural activities of PRIAA for the Diaspora in Rhode Island and members of PRIAA are concentrated .
 More about Lydia Perez, here